nuts-foundation/performance-test/README.md

 Monitoring is started separately from the performance tests.
 This way the monitoring setup can always stay running in the background while new tests are started.
-For this to work, it's easiest to create a shared network so prometheus has access to all relevant endpoints for scraping.
+For this to work, create a shared network so prometheus has access to all relevant endpoints for scraping.

 Create the network `performance-monitor` using